Her Angels

 Standing on the sidewalk, I listened to him call out to the guard.
 After a short conversation he was gesturing to me to get back in the car, which I most certainly did.
 Up the street and around the block, sure enough there was a “front door” to this warehouse and indeed there were 10 others waiting for the doors to open.

-By now I had realized that my my minor outing in the world’s most major city was a personal odyssey.
+By now I had realized that my minor outing in the world’s most major city was a personal odyssey.
 In a place where English is spotty, and my Mandarin is limited to one word, I am grateful to those inclined to connect with another and I have found this connection is everywhere.
 I have good news, if the internet fails, we still know how to do this.
 Maybe if we keep at it we won’t need the technology after a while.

 Circles of Life